-Visitors are welcome to visit and select their puppy at 6 weeks of age ONLY IF they have placed a NONREFUNDABLE deposit to reserve a puppy.
+Visitors are welcome to visit our home and the puppies at 7 wks of age ONLY IF they have placed a NONREFUNDABLE deposit to reserve a puppy.
 Visitors are allowed to visit the puppies without placing a deposit, but not until the puppies are at least 7 weeks of age and have had their first puppy vaccination.
 Often times there may not be any puppies still available in the litter at 7 weeks so we recommend placing a deposit to reserve a puppy as they tend to go fast.

-We require the puppies be 7 weeks of age before you are allowed to visit (if not placing a deposit) because by then they have had their 6 week booster shot which includes a Parvo vaccination as well as 4 other vaccinations within the one shot.
+We require the puppies be 7 weeks of age before you are allowed to visit (if not placing a deposit) because by then they have had their 5 week shot which is a life-parvo vaccine as well as a distemper vaccine at 6 weeks and another parvo vaccine at 8 weeks.
 You will not be able to handle puppies that are already sold.
-You will be able to see the parents of your puppy but you will not be able to interact with them.
-They would love to play with you but, as state above, Parvo can be carried in on your feet and it can infect adult dogs too and we won’t take that chance.

 It is just as important if not more important to us, that our puppies are matched with the best family for them, which is why we do temperament testing to let you know who is outgoing, friendly, ornery, and active versus who is mellow and a little bit timid.
-We feel 6 weeks of age is a good point to be able to determine these characteristics though all of the puppies begin to develop even more personality traits as they mature and are exposed to different environments and lifestyles.
+We feel that around 50-54 days of age is a good point to be able to determine these characteristics though temperament testing and pups are socially engaging and able to display various behaviors that allow us to know more about their temperament.
+However, all of the puppies continue to develop even more personality traits as they mature and are exposed to different environments and lifestyles.

 You would be hard pressed to find a responsible breeder that allows anyone and everyone to visit – and if they do you should be concerned for the health of their puppies.